 The Campaign for Freedom of Information played a central role in persuading the government to introduce the Freedom of Information Act and in substantially improving what started out as an extremely weak bill.
 We campaign to improve and defend the Freedom of Information Act, advise the public on using it, encourage good practice by public authorities and provide FOI training.

 The Campaign is a non-profit organisation which is not affiliated to any political party.
 Our main funding comes from charitable sources including the Joseph Rowntree Charitable Trust, Trust for London, Indigo Trust, the Primrose Hill Trust and from individual donations.
-We’ve also recently been funded by the Gannett Foundation, Lush Charity Pot, Joffe Charitable Trust and Alexander Mosley Charitable Trust.
+We’ve also recently been funded by the Gannett Foundation and Lush Charity Pot.
 The Campaign is a small organisation with just two staff: Maurice Frankel, the director, who has worked for it since it was set up in 1984 and Katherine Gundersen who has been with the Campaign since 1999.

 The Campaign was set up in 1984 by citizen campaigner Des Wilson to secure FOI legislation for the UK.
 We have drafted and promoted a series of private members’ bills, several of which became law as: